 “Workplace” and “workspace” are often used interchangeably but they’ve come to represent distinct concepts as technology has created new possibilities for where and how work happens.
 Beyond semantics, understanding the differences between the two terms is useful for visualizing the many layers of employees’ interactions with technology and seeing how they interconnect.
 IT leaders can use this knowledge to identify ways to align IT bandwidth with broader business goals.

-Unsure of what qualifies as a workplace versus a workspace?
+Unsure of what qualifies as a digital workplace versus a workspace?
 Here are five key distinctions to help you spot the difference:

 1. Workplaces are fixed; workspaces are fluid

 The workplace is where you go to work; the workspace is where you do your work—place vs. space.
 For the most part, workplaces are fixed physical locations like office buildings, schools, and hospitals where employees gather to work under the same roof.
 In addition to desks and boardrooms, workplaces contain lobbies, communal dining areas, and amenities like gyms or game rooms.
 Workplaces focus on the total employee experience and shape corporate culture.